FormulaCompiler.jl

 Workflow

-Figure: Basic FormulaCompiler.jl workflow - from statistical model to zero-allocation evaluation
+Figure: Basic FormulaCompiler.jl workflow

 using FormulaCompiler, GLM, DataFrames, Tables